rasta-rocket/terraform-stacks/docker/ubuntu_16_04-ansible_sandbox/README.md

 # Do it as many time as you want, until your role is working as expected
 $ make configure

+# Optionally you could connect to the container to check if all is ok
+$ make connect

 # Destroy the container
 $ make teardown
 ```